CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-02.md

 All containers in the database are mirrored.

-Start mirroring process
+# Start mirroring process

 Select Mirror database.
 Mirroring now begins.

 Wait two to five minutes.
 Then, select Monitor replication to see the status of the replication action.

 After a few minutes, the status should change to Running, which indicates that the containers are being synchronized.

- Tip

-If you can't find the containers and the corresponding replication status, wait a few seconds and then refresh the pane.
+ >**Tip** : If you can't find the containers and the corresponding replication status, wait a few seconds and then refresh the pane.
 In rare cases, you might receive transient error messages.
 You can safely ignore them and continue to refresh.

 When mirroring finishes the initial copying of the containers, a date appears in the last refresh column.
 If data was successfully replicated, the total rows column would contain the number of items replicated.